Chūzan: History

 Domestically, Bunei's reign saw significant development in the organization and formalization of the royal administration, and increased literacy and education among the administrative officials.
 Government documents, particularly those concerning trade and diplomacy, were first compiled in 1403.
-This compilation, the "Treasury of Royal Succession" (Ricidee-fuuan, Rekidai Hōan) continued to be compiled fairly regularly until 1619.
+This compilation, the "Treasury of Royal Succession" Rekidai Hōan, continued to be compiled fairly regularly until 1619.
 However, this increased organization was not accompanied by political stability; the kings of Nanzan and Hokuzan, along with the emperor of China, all died within the span of just a few years (1395–1398).
 These events heightened tensions between the three kingdoms, all of which sought the favor of the Ming court, which was largely unresponsive; Bunei only received his formal investiture in 1406, ten years after succeeding his father, and less than a year before his own death.

 As a result of these political instabilities, the aji (local territorial lords) began to seize more power for themselves within their tiny local domains.
 One aji, by the name of Hashi, deposed his neighboring lord of Azato in 1402 and seized his territory.
 Five years later, he led a rebellion and overthrew Bunei, establishing his own father, Shishō, as King of Chūzan.
 Hashi effectively ruled from the behind the scenes, and led Chūzan's army against the neighboring kingdoms, conquering Hokuzan in 1419 and Nanzan in 1429.
-In the intervening years, he formally succeeded his father to the throne and received investiture and the dynastic family name "Shang" (尚, Shoo in Japanese or Okinawan) from the Ming court.
+In the intervening years, he formally succeeded his father to the throne and received investiture and the dynastic family name "Shang" (尚, Shō in Japanese or Okinawan) from the Ming court.
 Thus, the three kingdoms were united into the Ryūkyū Kingdom; Chūzan was not truly abolished, and the term Chūzan continued to be used to refer to the unified kingdom, or its king, up until the late 19th century.